staskut/find-the-ship/README.md

   </tr>
 </table>

+<p>&nbsp;</p>

 The data split is as follows:
 * `set-A_train/` contains 1635 image samples for training
 * `set-B_test/` contains 400 image samples for testing (validation)

+Needless to say, you may choose any other data split you find useful for your purposes.